williamslab/ped-sim/README.md

 branches 1 and 2 are full siblings and those in branches 3 and 4 are also full siblings, the third generation samples are "double cousins."
 Only these two double cousin individuals from the last generation are printed.

+### Example def file: `example/full_half_1st_2nd_cousins.def`

+The first entry in the `example/full_half_1st_2nd_cousin.def` file simulates a single pedigree that has four generations:

+    def full1-2-cous 1 4
+    3 0 4
+    4 1

+Because the first two generations are not explicitly listed, they have the default number of branches: one and two for generations 1 and 2, respectively.
+Since the number of samples to print is 0 by default, no samples are printed from these generations.
+In generation 3, there are four branches, with generation 2, branch 1 a parent (along with a founder spouse) of branches 1 and 2, and generation 2, branch 2 a parent (with a founder spouse) of branches 3 and 4.
+No samples from generation 3 are printed.
+Finally, generation 4 has four branches, the same as the previous generation, with one sample printed per branch, or a total of four individuals printed.
+Because the four branches in generation 3 included two sets of full siblings, two pairs of the four samples in generation 4 are first cousins.
+The other pairs are second cousins, and their most recent common ancestors are in generation 1.

+The second entry in this file is very similar to the first:

+    def half1-2-cous 1 4
+    2 0 2 1:1 2:1
+    3 0 4
+    4 1

+The only difference between this pedigree and the one above is in generation 2.
+This generation once again has two branches, and each branch has the reproducing individual from generation 1, branch 1 as one of their parents.
+However, because the specification is separated for the two branches and includes only branch number 1, these branches are the offspring of two different founders and are thus half-siblings.
+In consequence, the ultimate descendants in generation 4 are a mix of (full) first cousins and half-second cousins.

+### Example def file: `example/cousins-1st_half_to_3rd.def`

+The `example/cousins-1st_half_to_3rd.def` def file includes five types of pedigrees producing first cousins, half-first cousins, second cousins, half-second cousins, and third cousins.
+The comments in the file include some documentation of these pedigree specifications.

 ------------------------------------------------------